maro7tigre/PySignalDecipher/command_system/docs/id_system.md

 When registering:
 - If you provide a full location with widget_id part, it will be used as is
-- If you provide only a subcontainer path, a widget_id will be generated
+- If you provide only a subcontainer path, a widget_id will be generated using the subcontainer's generator
+- If no location is provided, the system will generate a default location with the subcontainer's generator

+When updating a widget's container:
+- The system will automatically update the location to match the new container's hierarchy
+- You can preserve the original widget location ID part if needed

 ### Container Navigation